ISCPIF/python-gargantext/INSTALL.md

 By default Django test server is running at <http://localhost:8000>, and PostgREST at <http://localhost:3000>.

+Web server `uWSGI` is needed for production, behind any good enough HTTP server, for example `nginx`.

 ## Requirements

+External dependencies are listed below.
+Python ones are automatically handled by `pipenv` and are mainly Django, Celery, SQLAlchemy and Alembic.
+See `./Pipfile` for details about used versions.

 ### Up-to-date pip

 On Debian-like distros, `pip` is not installed by default, if you didn't do it
 already:

-    sudo apt install python3-pip
+    sudo apt-get install python3-pip

-Pipenv (see below) needs an up-to-date version of pip, on a Debian-like just `apt upgrade`, otherwise upgrade it like so:
+Pipenv (see below) needs an up-to-date version of pip, on a Debian-like just `apt-get upgrade`, otherwise upgrade it like so:

     pip install pip --user --upgrade

 ### Pipenv

 You will need [pipenv][1] to easily get dependencies of Gargantext.
-It handles packages and takes care of the virtualenv and environment variables.
+It handles python packages and takes care of the virtualenv and environment variables.

 There are various ways to install `pipenv`, see its [documentation][2] for more insights.
 Here is the straightforward way: